How Accurate is an Ultrasound in Determining Your Conception Date?

 Ultrasounds estimate how far along you are in your pregnancy by comparing the growth of the fetus to established growth rates for babies around the world.
 Fetuses grow quickly, and they also follow the same pattern of growth in virtually every case.
 That means that by measuring the size of the fetus and looking for certain distinguishing characteristics, an ultrasound can give an accurate estimate of when you conceived.

-Why Knowing the Gestational Age of Your Pregnancy is Important
+Why Us Knowing the Gestational Age of Your Pregnancy Important?

 There are several reasons it’s important to get an accurate gestational age for your pregnancy, such as: